bohm/binstretch/README.md

 We build on their approach while improving the implementation both technically and conceptually, which allowed us to find a better lower bound of 45/33 for three bins as well as a first bound of 19/14 for four bins and five bins.
-(Note that an updated version of the Gabay, Brauner Kotov from June 2015 independently shows the lower bound of 19/14 for four bins as well.)
+(Note that an updated version of the Gabay, Brauner, Kotov paper from June 2015 independently shows the lower bound of 19/14 for four bins as well.)